What has the pandemic taught us about achieving net zero?

 With climate change too, we will undoubtedly make use of exciting new technologies that haven’t even been invented yet, but we can’t pin our hope on those and expect some silver bullet that’s going to come along – we need to work with the tools and solutions we’ve got now.
 There’s a huge amount that we can do with the technology we have available.

 The big question in the research we did last year prior to publishing our net zero carbon target was “How can we even get there?”
 Anyone who’s got a net zero carbon target will be quite happy to say they don’t know all the answers, but we have a relatively good idea of the energy efficiency improvements they can make right now using proven technologies.

 And the encouraging part is that we can get quite a long way towards net zero with those technologies.
 Whether it’s solar photovoltaic systems, better heating controls, air source heat pump retrofits, or building fabric improvements, there are things we can do now that have a valid business case and can start delivering real and significant reductions in energy and carbon use.

 There’s always something better around the corner, and we have to be flexible in adapting to new technologies as they become available – but we have to work with what we’ve got, and there are many solutions out there already.
 Ultimately, perfection is the energy of progress: if we wait for the perfect solutions to become available, it will be too late.
 We need to start now, with the insights and lessons we’ve taken from the last year, and get a move on in combatting climate change.

-You can watch James’ AUDE presentation on net zero here, and listen to him on our Accommodation Matters sustainability podcast below:
+You can listen to James on our Accommodation Matters sustainability podcast below: